The purpose of this introductory course is to explain the best way to start painting in watercolour to ensure maximum enjoyment.

-The morning of the first day will be devoted to a full teaching session involving a demonstration.
+The days will be divided into two sessions.
+In the morning Andrew will have a full teaching session involving a demonstration.
 After that there will be an opportunity for the students to paint – Andrew will suggest a subject, although students are welcome to use their own reference material.
 Andrew likes to see everyone have a go in order to identify what problems, if any, have been encountered.
 This is so he can address these difficulties straight away.

-If the weather is suitable there will be opportunity to paint outside on the second day – again, Andrew will demonstrate how to go about painting “in the field” and will outline the necessary equipment required to make this task easy and pleasant.
+If the weather is suitable there will be opportunities to paint outside – again, Andrew will demonstrate how to go about painting “in the field” and will outline the necessary equipment required to make this task easy and pleasant.
 The other topics covered will depend on what the course participants will find useful.
-In the past the problem areas have been: mixing colours, particularly greens and greys, using the brush in a painterly way and how to keep your work fresh and lively.
+In the past the problem areas have been: mixing colours, particularly greens and greys, using the brush in a painterly way, how to keep your work.

 Before You Attend